How to Rock

-How to Rock is an American teen sitcom that ran on Nickelodeon from February 4 to December 8, 2012.
+How to Rock is an American teen sitcom created by Jim O'Doherty and developed by David M. Israel that ran on Nickelodeon from February 4 to December 8, 2012.
 It stars singer Cymphonique Miller, who previously sang the theme song for Nickelodeon's Winx Club.
-The series is based on the 2011 book, How to Rock Braces and Glasses by Meg Haston published by Little, Brown Books For Young Readers and Alloy Entertainment.
+It also co-stars Samantha Boscarino, Max Schneider, Lulu Antariksa, Halston Sage, Noah Crawford, and Christopher O'Neal.
+The series is based on the 2011 book How to Rock Braces and Glasses by Meg Haston, which was published by Little Brown Books For Young Readers and Alloy Entertainment.
 The series was officially green-lit on May 23, 2011, with a 20-episode production order, later increased to 26.
 Two of the ordered episodes were merged into a special episode, so 25 episodes actually aired.
 The series began filming in August 2011.
 It is the first television sitcom to be produced by Alloy Entertainment.

-It was confirmed by the series showrunner David M. Israel on August 26, 2012, that How to Rock would not be returning for a second season.
+It was confirmed by the series' showrunner Israel on August 26, 2012, that How to Rock would not be returning for a second season.

 Premise

-Kacey Simon (Cymphonique Miller) is a popular girl who was once mean, and whose status goes down after she must briefly wear braces and glasses.
+Kacey Simon (Cymphonique Miller) is a popular girl who was once mean, but whose status goes down after she must briefly wear braces and glasses.
 Ignored by her fellow mean girls, Kacey finds a new way to express herself through music by becoming the lead singer of the pop/hip-hop band, Gravity 4 with Stevie (Lulu Antariksa), Zander (Max Schneider), Nelson (Noah Crawford), and Kevin (Christopher O'Neal).
 The success of the band, now renamed Gravity 5, begins a rivalry with Kacey's former group The Perfs, a rival band featuring her former friends, and now archrivals, Molly (Samantha Boscarino) and Grace (Halston Sage).